Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - RESTful COUNTER_SUSHI API
      - A RESTful implementation of SUSHI automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
+RESTful is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
      -

-   * - Return code
+   * - Status code
-     - Defined and maintained by W3C (http://www.w3.org/Protocols/HTTP/HTRESP.html).
+     - HTTP response status code.
+Status codes are issued by a server in response to a client's request made to the server. [`Wikipedia <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`__]
      -

    * - Robot